Greenwashing: History

 The first Earth Day was held on 22 April 1970.
 Most companies did not actively participate in the initial Earth Day events because environmental issues were not a major corporate priority, and there was a sense of skepticism or resistance to the movement's message.
 Nevertheless, some industries began to advertise themselves as environmentally friendly.
 For example, public utilities were estimated to have spent around $300 million advertising themselves as clean and green companies, which was eight times what they spent on pollution reduction research.

-The term "greenwashing" was coined by New York environmentalist Jay Westerveldin a 1986 essay about the hotel industry's hypocritical practice of placing notices in bedrooms promoting the reuse of towels to "save the environment".
+The term "greenwashing" was coined by New York environmentalist Jay Westerveld in a 1986 essay about the hotel industry's hypocritical practice of placing notices in bedrooms promoting the reuse of towels to "save the environment".
 He noted that these institutions often made little or no effort toward reducing energy waste, although towel reuse saved them laundry costs.
 He concluded that the fundamental objective was most frequently increased profit.
 He labeled this and other profitable-but-ineffective "environmentally-conscientious" acts as "greenwashing", introducing properly the term as the act of a company appearing more environmentally friendly than it actually is, often through selective disclosure, misleading advertising, or exaggerated claims.

 In 1991, a study published in the "Journal of Public Policy and Marketing" (American Marketing Association) found that 58% of environmental ads had at least one deceptive claim.
 Another study found that 77% of people said a company's environmental reputation affected whether they would buy its products.
 One-fourth of all household products marketed around Earth Day advertised themselves as being green and environmentally friendly.
 In 1998, the Federal Trade Commission created the "Green Guidelines", which defined terms used in environmental marketing.
 The following year, the FTC ruled that the Nuclear Energy Institute's claims of environmental cleanliness were invalid.
 However, the FTC took no action regarding the ads because they fell outside the agency's jurisdiction.
 This caused the FTC to realize they needed new, clear, enforceable standards.
 In 1999, the word "greenwashing" was added to the "Oxford English Dictionary."